The PS5 continues to impress with its revolutionary controller, blazing-fast load times and huge library of exclusive games.

 - Compatible TV required for full visual experience

-Some of that decision making will come down to personal preference.
-Since PlayStation and Xbox are both household names, there’s a high chance you’ve owned some of their previous-gen efforts.
-If you’re shopping for the first time, however, our PS5 review and Xbox series X review will provide valuable insight into what makes both consoles a worthy competitor.
+Before we start, it's important to note that some of that decision-making will come down to personal preference.
+Since PlayStation and Xbox are both household names, there’s a high chance you’ve owned some of their older-gen systems.
+If you’re shopping for the first time, however, our PS5 review and Xbox series X review will provide valuable insight into what makes either console a worthy option.

 This means the decision really is down to personal preferences and what you want to get out of your gaming experience.
 Exclusive games like God of War: Ragnarok, Horizon Forbidden West, and Gran Turismo 7 on PS5 will promise a high-quality and worthwhile gaming experience, but the Xbox Series X offers a lot of quality-of-life improvements such as Quick Resume and FPS Boost.